Hassanfarid6/36-weeks-remote-jobs-preparation-challenge/assignments/weekly_work/week03/Readme.md

 # 36-Weeks Remote Jobs Preparation Challenge: Weeks 3.0.1 to 3.3

 ## Overview
 Welcome to **Weeks 3.0.1 to 3.3** of the **36-Weeks Remote Jobs Preparation Challenge**!
 This guide covers foundational JavaScript (JS) revision, Node.js, Express, databases (MongoDB and PostgreSQL), authentication, authorization, and more.
 These topics are key to building backend web applications, a critical skill for remote tech jobs.
-Each week is explained like you’re 10, with examples to make you job-ready!
+Each week is explained!!

 ## Why This Matters
 In remote tech jobs, you’ll: